tardisgallifrey/ads1115/README.md

 Use of this code or anything here is given without warranty for any purpose.
 USE AT YOUR OWN RISK.

+Update 6/21/2020: added adsget.c and modded Makefile to adapt.

+06/21/2020: run "make clean simple" to produce ads_get ads_get takes numbers on command line for address, ai line, and gain.
+Will produce one read of ai line.
+This is prep for use in PHP.

 Short cut:
 If you fork this repo to your own Raspberry Pi, you should be able to run "make clean default" in order to produce